 Reasons for the Problem

-Comments are usually created with the best of intentions, when the author realizes that his or her code is not intuitive or obvious.
+Comments are usually created with the best of intentions, when the author realizes that his or her code isn’t intuitive or obvious.
 In such cases, comments are like a deodorant masking the smell of fishy code that could be improved.

 The best comment is a good name for a method or class.

-If you feel that a code fragment cannot be understood without comments, try to change the code structure in a way that makes comments unnecessary.
+If you feel that a code fragment can’t be understood without comments, try to change the code structure in a way that makes comments unnecessary.

 If a comment is intended to explain a complex expression, the expression should be split into understandable subexpressions using Extract Variable.

 If a comment explains a section of code, this section can be turned into a separate method via Extract Method.
 The name of the new method can be taken from the comment text itself, most likely.